folio-org/okapi/doc/guide.md

 to tell which tenant it is acting as).
 The client may choose to pass the token in the more standard `Authorization` header instead.

-The client may also pass a `X-Okapi-Request-Id` token along.
+The client may also pass a `X-Okapi-Request-Id` header along.
 This will help debugging by tying Okapis log entries to the various requests.
 Especially useful if one operation in the UI requires multiple requests to the back end modules.
 All requests should pass the